git-pull/tao-of-tmux/manuscript/04-server.md

 ## Stayin' alive

-The server part of tmux is how your sessions are able to stay alive even after your client is detached.
+The server part of tmux is how your sessions can stay alive, even after your client is detached.

-You can detach a tmux session from an SSH server and reconnect at a later time.
+You can detach a tmux session from an SSH server and reconnect later.
 You can detach a tmux session, stop your X server in Linux/BSD, and reattach your tmux session in a TTY or new X server.

-The tmux server won't go away until all sessions are closed first.
+The tmux server won't go away until all sessions are closed.

 ## Servers hold sessions

 One server can contain one or multiple [sessions](#sessions).

-Recurring usage of tmux after a server already exist will create a new session inside that server.
+Recurring usage of tmux, after a server already exists, will create a new session inside that server.

 W> ### Advanced: Multiple servers
 W>
 W> tmux is nimble.
-If you want to use a separate server, pass in W> the `-L` flag to any command.
+To use a separate server, pass in the `-L` flag to any W> command.
 W>
 W> `tmux -L moo` - connect to server under socket name "moo" and attach W> a new session.
 Create server if none already exists for socket.
 W>
-W> `tmux -L moo attach` try to re-attach to session if one exists
+W> `tmux -L moo attach` will attempt to re-attach a session, if one exists.

 ## How servers are "named"